deividaskaleginas/recipes-website/README.md

 ### Things in to-do list to update :point_right:

-- create website responsive for Desktop as well.
 - create decent error messages and error state.
 - add Firebase config to env.